-Spinach is great to add in at the end of stews, curries and even breakfast smoothies.
-It doesn’t have a strong flavour but provides you with some essential nutrients like vitamins C, A and iron.
+Spinach is great to add in at the end of cooking stews and curries, and it can even be added to breakfast smoothies.
+It doesn’t have a strong flavour but provides you with some essential nutrients like vitamins K, A and iron.

 Just remember to add a variety of veg into each meal where you can.
 You can go for fresh, frozen or tinned – whichever is easiest for you.
 Planning your meals in advance and making a list for the supermarket can also help you to maximise your veg intake, while ensuring nothing gets wasted.

 Even healthy people become unwell sometimes.
 Health insurance can help you get prompt access to the treatment and support you need to help you get back on the road to recovery.
 Learn more with our useful guide to understanding health insurance.